mulargui/healthylinkx-serverless/README.md

 /api/src - source code of the lambdas (node js) - one file per lambda

 The datastore is a RDS MySql instance
-/datastore - scripts to install and uninstall the RDS My SQL instance (no update available)
+/datastore - scripts to install and uninstall the RDS MySQL instance (no update available)
 /datastore/src - dump of the healthylinkx database
 Note: Removed the table npidata1 from the original dump file as it was causing errors due its size